Denver Collaborative Divorce Attorneys

 Another non-traditional approach to divorce is a hybrid of collaborative law and mediation, referred to as Early Neutral Assessment.
 It has a variety of benefits associated with the Collaborative Law process, but decisions made in ENAs are not binding and couples reserve the right to move to a traditional divorce process if agreements cannot be met.
 For more information on ENAs and how the process works, click here.

-To see if collaborative law or ENA might be right for your particular situation, call us today for a consultation.
+To see if a collaborative divorce or ENA might be right for your particular situation, call us today for a consultation.

 Contact Us Today